Topologists/Topologists.github.io/courses.md

 </details>

-<p><b>周正一（中国科学院）</b>：Intersection theory of punctured holomorphic curves and planar open books</p>
+<p><b>周正一（中科院数学所）</b>：Intersection theory of punctured holomorphic curves and planar open books</p>

 <details>
 <summary>课程摘要：</summary>
-<p>Using Wendl's theorem on planar open book as an example, we will introduce Siefring’s intersection theory for punctured holomorphic curves.
+Using Wendl's theorem on planar open book as an example, we will introduce Siefring’s intersection theory for punctured holomorphic curves.
 <br>
   Lecture 1: Open books, symplectic Lefschetz fibrations, Wendl’s theorem on planar open books and its applications in symplectic fillings.
 <br>
    Lecture 2-3: Siefring’s intersection theory for punctured holomorphic curves.<br>
-   Lecture 4: Proof of Wendl’s theorem.</p>
+   Lecture 4: Proof of Wendl’s theorem.
 </details>